30467 - LAW AND PUBLIC POLICY

-- second, be capable to distinguish the pros and cons of various techniques and instruments that can be, and are, used in order to achieve certain collective goals;
+- Be capable to distinguish the pros and cons of various techniques and instruments that can be, and are, used in order to achieve certain collective goals.

-- third, understand the dynamic of conflict, not only between the various interests at stake but also between different visions of the world, which is endemic in public law.
+- Understand the dynamic of conflict, not only between the various interests at stake but also between different visions of the world, which is endemic in public law.